yusuf8ahmed/Wsimple/Readme.md

   ### Prerequisites
   * python and pip is required to use/download wsimple
   * to download pip and python goto ["Download Python"](https://realpython.com/installing-python/)
     * for windows click ["Here"](https://realpython.com/installing-python/#how-to-install-python-on-windows).
-Windows Subsystem for linux(wsl) is need for Wsimple Website to run
+Windows Subsystem for linux(wsl) is need for wsimple website to run
     * for macos click ["Here"](https://realpython.com/installing-python/#how-to-install-python-on-macos)

   ### Installation